How to Add Bots to Your Discord Server

 An active blog keeps community members up to date, and the site features an NSFW toggle that lets you avoid (or seek out) the “after dark” servers out there.

-For bot developers, this site is a goldmine of great resources and examples.
+This site is a goldmine of great resources and examples for bot developers.

 Bastion’s feature list includes music, games, giveaways and promotions, a suggestions channel, voting, user profiles, virtual currencies, leveling systems, a server shop, filters, searches, game stats, messaging, moderation features, emojis, “fun” features like airhorns and quotes, starboard, scheduled commands, and triggers and reaction events.
 Bastion is a full-featured bot that can do just about anything you want it to do, and it adds features regularly.

-Carbonitex is a statistics-collecting website devoted to Discord servers and bots and is an amazing resource for those who want to see where the action is in the server and bot playing field.
-You can invite Carbonitex to monitor your own server and collect statistics to show where you are in the great server ecosystem.
+Carbonitex is a statistics-collecting website devoted to Discord servers and bots and is a fantastic resource for those who want to see where the action is in the server and bot playing field.
+You can invite Carbonitex to monitor your server and collect statistics to show where you are in the great server ecosystem.